Guermz/Spinning_Desicurer/README.md

-# Spinning Desicurer Controller - Help & Guide
+# Spinning Desicurer and Controller

 These scripts were developed to control an upgraded version of the Spinning Desicurer, originally described in the publication:
 "Spinning Desicurer: A Cost-Effective and Generalizable Post-Processing Method for Enhanced Optical Quality in 3D-Printed Microfluidics"